Cranial Nerve Chart

 As we mentioned earlier, the assessment of cranial nerves is often part of comprehensive examinations such as the Nurse Neurological Assessment and the HEENT Assessment.
 If you're conducting either of those examinations or if you're conducting a different one that also includes the assessment of cranial nerves, that's the best time to whip out this chart alongside other sheets you might have.

-The assessment of cranial nerves is not done at the same time because they’re scattered around the head, neck, and upper torso.
+The assessment of cranial nerves is not done at the same time because they're scattered around the head, neck, and upper torso.
 As you go about your comprehensive examination of your patient, make sure to keep this on standby as you conduct your tests.
-Once you’re at the point where you have to conduct a test that examines a cranial nerve, make sure to tick the checkbox for the corresponding cranial nerve so you can record that you have accomplished the assessment.

 We also recommend taking advantage of the comments boxes on the second page to note your findings specifically for cranial nerves.
 We have templates for the Nurse Neurological Assessment and the HEENT Assessment, though, even if they have comment boxes, they're divided by segment, and your comments will be based on the overall assessment of the head, the ears, etc. With this chart, at least, it's all about the cranial nerves, so the information you write can easily be organized.

-What are the benefits of this Cranial Nerve Chart template?
+Benefits of this Cranial Nerve Chart template

-It can be used as a refresher and as an educational handout.
+It can be used as a refresher and as an educational handout

 The main purpose of this Cranial Nerve Chart is to serve as a refresher for healthcare professionals conducting comprehensive examinations of patients.
-We all have our days, and it’s normal to forget sometimes.
-Of course, since this is related to medicine, it’s best to not forget things at all, so this chart can help remind professionals what they need to do to assess each cranial nerve pair.
+We all have our days, and it's normal to forget sometimes.
+Of course, since this is related to medicine, it's best not to forget things at all, so this chart can help remind professionals what they need to do to assess each cranial nerve pair.

 This can also be used to educate budding neurologists or adjacent healthcare professionals.
 The chart can be used as a handout since it tells you the actual name of each cranial nerve instead of mentioning them as just Cranial Nerve I to XII.
 It also indicates what they do.

-It can be used to track which cranial nerves have been assessed.
+It can be used to track which cranial nerves have been assessed

-Earlier, we discussed that this Cranial Nerve Chart is just like any other cranial nerve chart that you’ll find, whether in medical books or on the internet.
+Earlier, we discussed that this Cranial Nerve Chart is just like any other cranial nerve chart that you'll find, whether in medical books or on the internet.
 We added two things that can be useful for healthcare professionals who are conducting comprehensive examinations that involve the assessment of cranial nerves.
-One of them is the addition of checkboxes that you can tick whenever you’ve finished assessing a cranial nerve.
-If you’re conducting a comprehensive exam, this is a good way to track what you have done if you don’t have a specific checklist for the exam.
+One of them is the addition of checkboxes that you can tick whenever you've finished assessing a cranial nerve.

-It can also be used to record observations.
+It can also be used to record observations

 The other feature that we have is the comments boxes, where you can jot down all the things that you have observed while assessing a patient's cranial nerves.
 There's one comment box for each cranial nerve so that all your notes are organized.
 Since you will likely be passing information to other healthcare professionals on your team, this is also a good way to pass information to them.
 They can refer to your observations so they know what to consider when conducting their part of the tests.